drquinn/drquinn.github.com/_posts/2013-11-18-How-To-Build-SharePoint-2013-Durandal-Knockout-CRUD-Application.md

             ]).buildNavigationModel();

-### Update the View

-Here we will do a few more things to get a better idea of how the view and view model work together.

-First, add a counter for the number of reports in the Knockout array:

-	<span data-bind="text: reports().length"></span><span>Reports</span>

-Next, instead of using a heading tag, try adding a title tag to the view model:

-	var vm = {
-            activate: activate,
-            canDeactivate: canDeactivate,
-            title: "Report Page",
-            reports: reports
-        };

-And in the view, update the H2 tag:

-	<h2 data-bind="text: title"></h2>

-Next get a few more columns to show in the table.
-To discover the actual column names, we need to examine the JSON object returned by SharePoint.
-To do this, open the Chrome Developer Tools (or Firebug in Firefox) and click the Network tab.
-Look through the large list of requests and find "Items" which will have made a query using the REST url we defined in our view model.

 ###Set up Create, Update, Delete

 We just figured out how to read data.
 Now we will finsih the CRUD set.
 Create a new html page in the views folder called report-details.html and a new JavaScript page called **report-details.js**.
 Add the follow code to each page:

-Add a create new button to the reports page.

 ###Set up Update